bangtiray/btbvpager/README.md

 ```
 # overview
 This library
-has been there before, but hasn't used the Android version yet
+has been there before, but hasn't used the AndroidX version yet

 refer library belonging to Alfianyusufabdullah
 https://github.com/alfianyusufabdullah/spager